cbworden/shake-doc/_sources/technical_guide.txt

 1.1).
 Such a "cool" to "hot" color scheme is familiar to most and is readily recognizable as it is used as a standard (for example, see USA Today's daily weather temperature maps of the U.S.).
-Note that we do not believe intensity II and III can be consistently distinguished from ground-motions alone, so they are grouped together (:ref:`Figure 1.16 <figure1.16>`).
+Note that we do not believe intensity II and III can be consistently distinguished from ground-motions alone, so they are grouped together (:num:`Figure #figure1-16`).
 In addition, we saturate intensity X+ with dark red; observed ground-motions alone are not sufficient to warrant any higher intensities given that the available empirical relationships do not have any values of intensity greater than IX.
-In recent years, the USGS has limited observed Modified Mercalli intensities to IX, reserving intensity X for possible future observations (see Dewey et al., 1995, for more details); they no longer assign intensity XI and XII.
+In recent years, the USGS has limited observed Modified Mercalli intensities to IX, reserving intensity X for possible future observations (see :ref:`Dewey et al., 1995 <dewey1995>`, for more details); they no longer assign intensity XI and XII.